 In accordance with Act 333 of 1995 the Salem School Board has authorized the use of corporal punishment.
-Punishment will be administered only for cause, be reasonable, follow warning that the misbehavior will not be tolerated, and be administered by a school administrator or in the presence of a school administrator
+Punishment will be administered only for cause, be reasonable, follow warning that the misbehavior will not be tolerated, and be administered by a school administrator or in the presence of a licensed staff member.
+Corporal punishment shall not be used as a form of discipline for a student that is intellectually disabled, non-ambulatory, non-verbal, or autistic.
+It is the responsibility of the parent or guardian to notify the district if the student meets the previous statement.

-6. Detention Hall:
+6 Detention Hall: